Justin121983/bot-dashboard/README.md

 ### Known Issues
 - Refreshing the browser window may log you out and display the login screen again.
 This is a known issue that might be addressed in future updates.

-## Latest Updates

-Stay informed about the latest updates and enhancements to Hummingbot Dashboard by subscribing to our [newsletter](https://hummingbot.substack.com/).

-## Contributing and Feedback

-We welcome contributions from the community.
-Please read our [contributing guidelines](CONTRIBUTING.md) to get started.

-Join our [Discord](https://discord.gg/hummingbot) community to discuss strategies, ask questions, and collaborate with other Hummingbot Dashboard users:

-## License

-Hummingbot Dashboard is licensed under the Apache License, Version 2.0.
-See [LICENSE](LICENSE) for more details.